hutomadotAI/Hutoma-Conversational-AI-Platform/README.md

 # Getting Started
 1. Clone or Download the Repo to your local machine.
 2. Open a terminal window and go to directory where you just downloaded the project (ex. ~/Hutoma-Conversational-AI-Platform)
-3. Type `. launch_local.sh` to run the setup - by default this will run the local builds through docker-compose.
+3. Type . launch.sh to run the setup - by default this will download the pre-build images from the public repository through docker-compose.
 The first time you run it will take a while as the database will be initialized, volumes created, etc. Subsequent runs should spin up faster.
 4. Verify step 3 is completed by navigating to `https://localhost:8443`.
 Tell your browser to ignore the security warning due to the use of the self-signed certificate.
 If you see the login form then you can proceed to step 5, otherwise wait a bit more.
 5. If the platform is up, go to a new terminal window and type `. create_test_user.sh` to create a test user
 6. Go back to `https://localhost:8443` and login with: